Blake-design/react_portfolio/README.md

 ## What's Inside?

 My Portfolio website is a React App that showcases some of my lastest works.
-Just a simple one page site that has links to various ways to contact me and a carousel that holds links and descriptions to deployed apps.
+It is a simple one page site that has links to various ways to contact me.
+It was build using react boostrap and

 ## What programming languages do you work with?